 Should You Hire a Lawyer After a Car Accident?

 "Should I hire a lawyer?"
 You probably should, particularly if you are seriously hurt.
-There is just too many things you can screw up on your own without an experience lawyer guiding you past the minefields.
+There is just too many things you can screw up on your own without an experienced lawyer guiding you past the minefields.
 These insurance companies are not looking to negotiate a settlement for you in good faith.
 Their goal is to give you as little money as possible for your injuries.
 Moreover, the laws governing accident claims are complicated and sometimes the very opposite of what you would think they are.

 But if you are not going to listen to this advice -- and many of you will not -- here are some thoughts on proceeding without counsel.Get Your Own Pictures

 Preserve photos of your vehicle, any visible injuries that you have, and the scene of the accident.
-This is critical to establishing fault for the accident and giving the adjuster or a jury the best evidence of just how badly you were hurt.Get Only the Medical Treatment That You Need
+This is critical to establishing fault for the crash and giving the adjuster or a jury the best evidence of just how badly you were hurt.Get Only the Medical Treatment That You Need

 Tips on Settling with Individual Insurance Companies